ik24366/MusicVisuals/README.md

 ![An image](images/Air.png)

 This java Program creates 2D audio visualization using the Processing library and Minim audio library.
 The program displays Hexagons that change size and color based on the audio levels of Avater.mp3, The code uses two other classes ShapeDraw.java and Lightning.java to visualise a hurican of hexagons that produce lightning.

 The properties of Air.java are spinAngle, motion, motionSpeed, motion, speed, these are veriables that controle the movement and speed of the hexagons around dynamicall
 There is a instance of the Avater class and lightning class.

-I have construckter that initializes the AirVisual class with an instance of the Avatar class, and also creates an instance of the Lightning class, passing the Avatar instance to it, which allows the Lightning class to be used in the visualation. in the Draw method fisrt we call the lightning method that created lihgtning from the top of the screen to the bottem and draws a lihgtning bolt. we set up the background to a black transparent rectangle that allowes better transition through the frames using a loop of the buffer size the color is set to use HSB colors to be more vibrant, and we calculate the amplitude of the left audio channel and maps it to a value that determines the brightness of the color, making the visualization react to the music's volume we call the method shapedraw that draws hexagons and places them using the amplitude of the left level of the song and the buffer size. how the method shapedraw draw hexagons is a loop iterates through angles from 0 to 360 degrees in increments of 60 degrees.
+I have construckter that initializes the AirVisual class with an instance of the Avatar class, and also creates an instance of the Lightning class, passing the Avatar instance to it, which allows the Lightning class to be used in the visualation.

+In the Draw method fisrt we call the lightning method that created lihgtning from the top of the screen to the bottem and draws a lihgtning bolt. we set up the background to a black transparent rectangle that allowes better transition through the frames

+using a loop of the buffer size the color is set to use HSB colors to be more vibrant, and we calculate the amplitude of the left audio channel and maps it to a value that determines the brightness of the color, making the visualization react to the music's volume we call the method shapedraw that draws hexagons and places them using the amplitude of the left level of the song and the buffer size. how the method shapedraw draw hexagons is a loop iterates through angles from 0 to 360 degrees in increments of 60 degrees.
 Each iteration represents one of the six vertices of the hexagon.
 For each angle, the method calculates the x and y coordinates of a vertex.
 The calculations use the cosine and sine of the angle (converted to radians) multiplied by the radius.
 This determines how far from the center point (centerX) each vertex is placed, a line is drawn to each vertex and the shape is cloesed. the hexagons are then Rotateted the hexagons around the z-axis